CD3/HTMLSlideShowUtils/README.md

 before `pandoc` is run.
 One of the preprocessing steps that will be performed is macro expansion.

 Macros follow the LaTeX command syntax: `\commandname[options]{arguments}`.
-The `expand-macros.py` script will read `slides-processed.md` and attempt to expand any macros that it find.
+The `expand-macros.py` script will read `slides-processed.md` and attempt to expand any macros that it finds.
 Unrecognized macros are left in place.
 The script provides several useful macros.

 `\mathimg{latex snippet}`
 : Create an image file (png) from a LaTeX snippet and include the image in the slide.
 This macro uses [`tex2im`](https://github.com/CD3/tex2im) to create a png of the LaTeX snippet.